Deadlier Than the Male: Plot

-Irma does away with Weston (Nigel Green), another Phoenecian board member.
+Irma does away with Weston, another Phoenecian board member.
 Drummond travels to the Mediterranean coast.
 After meeting and warning King Fedra, he is invited to a castle owned by the wealthy Carl Petersen, the genius behind the assassinations.
 It turns out that Petersen is none other than Weston.
 Drummond is not allowed to leave the castle.
 Irma attempts to seduce Drummond to distract him, but to her fury, he rejects her advances.
-Grace (Suzanna Leigh), one of Petersen's women, confides her desire to leave to Drummond, but Petersen is watching and listening electronically.
+Grace, one of Petersen's women, confides her desire to leave to Drummond, but Petersen is watching and listening electronically.
 Penelope is more successful in being Drummond's minder for Petersen and spends the night in Drummond's bed.

-Petersen gives Grace a "second chance"; she uses the opportunity to board the King's yacht as soon as she has the chance, just as Petersen had planned.
-While playing chess against Petersen with giant motorized pieces, Drummond learns that Grace is unwittingly carrying the bomb intended for the King.
-He kills Petersen's bodyguard Chang (Milton Reid) and drops Petersen into the hole through which a chess piece is removed from play.
+Petersen gives Grace a second chance; she uses the opportunity to board the King's yacht as soon as she has the chance, just as Petersen had planned.
+While playing chess against Petersen with giant motorised pieces, Drummond learns that Grace is unwittingly carrying the bomb intended for the King.
+He kills Petersen's bodyguard Chang and drops Petersen into the hole through which a chess piece is removed from play.

 Drummond and Robert race to the King's yacht, capturing Irma and Penelope along the way, and bringing them along.
 When Irma and Penelope refuse to tell him where the bomb is hidden, Drummond searches Grace for the explosive, finally stripping her naked and throwing her overboard.
 When the guard holding Irma and Penelope at gunpoint is distracted by this, the pair escape.
 As they race away in a speedboat, Irma reveals that the bomb is in Grace's hairclip.
 Penelope is aghast; having envied Grace's chignon, she stole it and is wearing it.
 The two assassins are killed when it explodes.
 Meanwhile, Drummond and Robert dive into the sea to rescue Grace.